-- (1) In Benin, teachers are not required to participate in professional development activities, but there is an education advisor in each district office that oversees professional development activities (Figure 8).
-National authorities are responsible for teacher development when it occurs, but teachers sometimes have to pay for the costs of professional development activities.
-Given that professional development is not required, it is unclear to what extent teachers benefit from the available opportunities for additional training. - (2) Teacher professional development in Benin includes teacher observation visits to schools and participation in teacher networks, an activity that may improve teacher effectiveness.
-For instance, primary teachers are required to gather in their district every two weeks to discuss how to improve classroom instruction.
-Research suggests that the most effective teacher professional development is collaborative and provides opportunities for the in-school analysis of instructional practice, as opposed to being limited to one-time workshops or conferences.
-For instance, effective teacher development activities may include observation visits to other schools, participation in teacher networks, or participation in school networks.

-(3) Teacher professional development is formally assigned based on perceived needs.
+- (1) In Côte d'Ivoire, teachers are not required to participate in professional development activities (Figure 8).
+National authorities are responsible for teacher development when it occurs, and teachers are not required to pay for the costs of professional development activities.
+Given that professional development is not required, it is unclear to what extent teachers benefit from the available opportunities for additional training. - (2) Teacher professional development in Côte d'Ivoire includes teacher observation visits to schools, participation in teacher networks, and mentoring as part of an official school arrangement, all activities that may improve teacher effectiveness.
+Research suggests that the most effective teacher professional development collaborative is and provides opportunities for the in-school analysis of instructional practice, as opposed to being limited to one-time workshops or conferences.
+For instance, effective teacher development activities may include observation visits to other schools, participation in teacher networks, or participation in school networks. - (3) Teacher professional development is formally assigned based on perceived needs.
 Assigning professional development to teachers when they score low on performance evaluations can be one way of improving instructional practice.
 In that way, teacher professional development can be targeted to the needs of specific teachers, rather than being deployed to all teachers regardless of their needs.